HomeHealth & WellnessPreventive CareBack-to-School Infections and Beyond: Know Where To Go for Care

 Back-to-School Infections and Beyond: Know Where To Go for Care

-Works of art aren’t the only things your kids will bring home when school starts this month.
-You should be prepared for sniffles, sneezes and other infectious symptoms.
+Back-to-school time means your kids may soon be coming home with sniffles, sneezes or other infectious symptoms from being in close proximity with other kids.
 After all, classrooms are perfect spaces for bacteria and viruses to spread between students.

 Healthy Habits That Keep Kids Safe

-But even so, kids will likely still be exposed to the COVID-19 virus as well as other illnesses, including colds, pink eye, influenza, stomach viruses, and more.
+Kids will likely be exposed to colds, pink eye, influenza, stomach viruses, COVID-19, and more.
 So, what more can you do?
 Here are a few ideas:

 • Encourage good hygiene.
 Good handwashing is one of the best ways to keep your kids healthy at home and at school.
 They should wash for at least 20 seconds with soap and water, or they can use an alcohol-based hand sanitizer if there is no visible dirt.
 Also, make sure your child knows to always cough or sneeze into an elbow to prevent spreading germs to others.

 • Maintain a good sleep schedule.
 Children and adolescents who don’t get enough sleep are at higher risk for many health issues, including an immune system that doesn’t function at its optimal level.
 Ensuring they get the right amount and quality of sleep will help their bodies to operate at their best.
-Added bonus: it will also help their focus and overall academic performance.
+As an added bonus, it will also help their focus and overall academic performance.

 • Make sure your child is up to date on vaccines.
-The National Foundation for Infectious Diseases recommends all children and adolescents follow the vaccination schedule set by the CDC to help prevent serious illnesses, such as influenza (flu), meningococcal disease, varicella (chickenpox) and whooping cough (pertussis).
-Additionally, the most recent children and adolescents vaccination schedule includes the COVID-19 vaccine for everyone older than 6 months.
+The CDC recommends all children and adolescents follow its vaccination schedule to help prevent serious illnesses, such as influenza (flu), meningococcal disease, varicella (chickenpox) and whooping cough (pertussis).
+Additionally, see the COVID-19 vaccine recommendations for everyone older than 6 months.

 • Stay hydrated.
 Hydration is important.
 Since bacteria and viruses can be found on drinking fountains, teach your child to let the water run before drinking and to avoid touching the fountain with their mouth.
 You can also send them to school with a water bottle in their backpack (as long as they understand it shouldn’t be shared).